 Back in the day, while living in Alaska, my mom and I got into this bad habit of purchasing A sugar cookie from the local 7-11 gas station.
 I emphasize the word “A” because it was only ONE cookie… ONE BIG COOKIE! lol They were addicting.
 They were large in diameter, super thick, and so delicious!
 These cookies where soft and each bite was like sinking your teeth into a chewy cloud (can’t you just imagine a chewy cloud? :) They were sweet but not to sweet to where you couldn’t finish it.
 If I recall, they must have been about 4-5 inches in diameter and about 1/2″ thick.
 Not only that they were then topped with a delicate, mouth-watering pink icing which was then adorned with sprinkles.
 Not so bad for 7-11 huh? haha If memory serves me right, they had about 400 calories per cookie.
 Oy-vey.
 But long gone are those days and those cookies… till today!
 The cookies made from this recipe remind me of those chewy clouds and now I am a happy camper knowing I can enjoy them whenever I wish and they are made with healthy ingredients.
 Mission accomplished.

 Want to make it even more fun?
 Slide a sucker stick or skewer into the cookie and make it a cookie-pop!

 Posted on Thursday, December 6th, 2012 at 8:55 am.
-Filed under: Cookies, Nuggets & Balls, Holidays & Parties Tags: Dairy Free, Gluten Free, Nut Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.
+Filed under: Cookies, Nuggets & Balls, Holidays & Parties, Members Only Tags: Dairy Free, Gluten Free, Nut Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.